 COLLAB offers four three-month residency periods each year.
 Artists are encouraged to plan interactions with collaborators and other users of the space during their three-month residency.
 Residencies will be awarded based on the quality of the artists' proposals, with special consideration given to artists willing to collaborate with partners on at least one project during the residency.
 This program is not limited to visual artists.
 Performers, writers, musicians, and makers are also encouraged to apply.
 We are particularly interested in cross-media collaborations.
 Artists are also encouraged to document and share their experiences during the residency.

 Resident artists will be allowed to display and sell artwork from the studio spaces.
-LCPL and the LAC will promote resident artists' events through their website and other electronic media.
+LCPL and the LA will promote resident artists' events through their website and other electronic media.

 Interested in this creative opportunity?
 Apply Here.